sandyaspen/dbimp-project/README.md

 ## Part 1: Data Generation and System Selection

 For simplicity, we decided to analyze only PostgreSQL, as it was the database system we were the most familiar with.
-We also decided it would allow us more time to experiment if we oinly needed to maintain and become familiar with a single system.
+We also decided it would allow us more time to experiment if we only needed to maintain and become familiar with a single system.

 ### Data Generation